mernstackman/react_starter/README.md

 This is a starter kit for UI development based on React.
 This package is come with server functionality so you can use it without any server setup.

-Just clone this package or download it an extract to a specific folder and run `npm install` on the terminal pointing to the path where you extract this package and you are ready to build your React based UI.
+Just clone this package or download it and extract to a specific folder and run `npm install` on the terminal pointing to the path where you extract this package and you are ready to build your React based UI.

 Feel free to modify it.